 "The same seller usually claims that he doesn't have the knowledge or equipment to test his items, so they are sold as-is.
 EXCEPT, however, when he has a real gem to sell he suddenly sounds like an MSEE with a NIST cal lab to test his gear..."

 There is good news, though.
-Ebay has a number of features that, if used properly, can greatly reduce the chance of getting cheated.
+Ebay has a number of features that, if used properly, can practically eliminate the chance that you'll ever get cheated.
 Here are some of the warning signs to look for.

 You have one other thing in your favor when making any deal, no matter if you're staring a retiree ham radio nut in the eye or sniping on Ebay: The people who are truly out to cheat someone are in the minority.